wfailla/un-orchestrator/orchestrator/README.md

     and more.
 In practice, it allows the un-orchestrator to interact with the vSwitch in order to perform management operations.
-Each virtual switch implementation (e.g., xDPd, OvS) may require a different implementation for the switch manager, according to the API supported by the vSwitch itself.
+Each virtual switch implementation (e.g., xDPd, OvS) may require a different implementation for the switch manager, according to the API exported by the vSwitch itself.

 Currently, the un-orchestrator supports OpenvSwitch (OvS) and the extensible DataPath daemon